Skip to main content

 Use AIDR MCP collector in log-only mode

-When you select No Policy, Log Only as the tool-listing policy, detections do not occur and no blocking or content transformation is applied, but AIDR still logs activity for visibility and analysis.
+When you select No Policy, Log Only as the collector policy, AIDR skips detections, blocking, and content transformation.
+AIDR still logs activity for visibility and analysis.

-No Policy, Log Onlyon the collector's Config page in the AIDR console. -
+1. Set Policy to No Policy, Log Only on the collector's Config page in the AIDR console.

 Next steps